 Finally, here's an image comparing the raw vs. DSP'd output, with a HP filter @ 38 Hz and a LP filter @ 200 Hz.
 This measurement was done at a "moderate" volume, and includes distortion measurement.
 The distortion curve looks really good, with no peaks in the system's passband.

 1. Extra bracing: - the top and bottom panels still vibrated a bit too much for my liking, possibly a result of the quality of the plywood I used for this build.
 And vibration = distortion.
 I addressed this by adding another layer of 18mm plywood at the top and the bottom.
 That effectively reduced the panel flex to a minimum level.
+I also added a few corner braces in the mouth to add some extra rigity to that section.

 2. Cone compensation: - the HornResp model that I used to simulate the response of POC3 did not take into consideration the volume of air trapped in front of the driver's cone.
 If this is not taken into consideration in the simulation, the frequency response of the resulting build could feature a larger dip than expected in the upper frequency response.
 To correct this, I added a 3L wedge of wood right in the horn right in front of the driver.
-This boosted the response around 130 Hz by 2~3dB and smoothed the overall response of the horn within its passband.
+This boosted the response around 130 Hz by 2~3dB and smoothed the overall response of the horn within its passband